-My mom always says ‘education is no load’ and it’s true.
+My mom often says ‘education is no load’ and it’s true.
 The more we learn about our thinking and our behaviour, the easier it is to make sense of why we are the way we are and why we do what we do and then, figure out how we can change!

-Having been involved with the education sector at each level and also working as a tutor on adult education courses I have a love of education – I am passionate about the acquisition and dissipation of knowledge.
-In other words – if I learn something, I share that knowledge.
+Having been involved with the education sector at each level and also working as a tutor on adult education courses I love learning and education.
+I am passionate about the acquisition and dissipation of knowledge – if I learn something, I try to share that knowledge.

 For parents, my workshops and talks (for secondary and primary levels) take account of difficulties faced by today’s parents and include topics such as the transition from child to pre-teen and adolescent; technology; sex and sexuality; helping your child manage feelings; improving self-esteem; parenting tips; how to avoid conflict and nurturing harmony in the home.

 Training and workshops for teachers of primary and secondary schools include skills that are easily transferrable from teacher to children in the classroom.
 “Hands Up Who Wants to Be Happy” is a training course I designed for teachers which reinforces the importance of teacher self-care and positive wellbeing (sanctioned by the Dept of Ed).
-Understanding and managing emotions; controlling what we can control; improving workplace relations; finding balance; how to be more positive; relaxation skills and each module can each be delivered as a standalone workshop.
+Understanding and managing emotions; controlling what we can control; improving workplace relations; finding balance; how to feel more positive; relaxation skills and each module can each be delivered as a standalone workshop.

-Myself and John Lonergan (former Governor of Mountjoy) co-present an entertaining talk entitled “Parenting – The Challenges and The Rewards”.
-This is aimed at all carers and parents and although it is delivered as an evening’s entertainment the messages are vital for successful parenting.
-John and I also co-present a talk entitled “How to be Happy and Content” which is suitable for adults, everywhere.
-We deliver this talk in the community and also at conferences and workplaces – it’s relevant to all because who doesn’t want to be happy or content?
-Our mission is to have people leave our talks feeling happy and with a spring in their step.Print:
+Myself and John Lonergan (former Governor of Mountjoy) co-present a talk entitled “Parenting – The Challenges and The Rewards”.
+This is aimed at carers and parents and although it is delivered as an evening’s entertainment the messages are important for parenting.
+John and I also co-present a talk entitled “How to be Happy and Content” which is suitable for all adults.
+We deliver this talk in the community, conferences and workplaces – it’s relevant to everyone because I believe everyone wants to feel content.
+Our mission is to have people leave our talks feeling happy and with a spring in their step.